irilenia/baerhunter_paper/README.md

 After this, you should be able to run the script with *knitr* and produce the corresponding *html* files.

-If you do not wish to run the scripts but would like to see all output files, you can download the following file from BiRD/real_data:
+If you do not wish to run the scripts but would like to see all output files, you can download the following file from Zenodo:
 `output_example_run_realdata_mult_cutoffs_rmd.tar.gz`
 and unpack it locally for examination.